Latham's snipe

-Latham's snipe (Gallinago hardwickii), also known as the Japanese snipe, is a medium-sized, long-billed, migratory snipe of the East Asian–Australasian Flyway.
+Latham's snipe (Gallinago hardwickii) is a medium-sized, long-billed, migratory snipe of the East Asian–Australasian Flyway.
+The origin of the bird's common name is not clear.
+John Latham was a well-known English physician and ornithologist in the late 18th and early 19th centuries, and had a great interest in Australasian birds.
+However, he had no apparent connection with the snipe named after him.

 Description

 The snipe is 29–33 cm long, with a wingspan of 50–54 cm and weight of 150–230 g.

 Identification

-It is identifiable as a Gallinago snipe by its cryptically-patterned black, brown, buff and white plumage, but is not easily distinguished from Swinhoe's and pin-tailed snipe in the field, though it is slightly larger.
+It is identifiable as a Gallinago snipe by its cryptically-patterned black, brown, buff and white plumage.
+However, in the field it is not easily distinguished from Swinhoe's snipe and the pin-tailed snipe, though it is slightly larger.

 Distribution and habitat

 The snipe breeds mainly in Hokkaidō in northern Japan, with smaller numbers on Honshū, the eastern Russian mainland and Sakhalin and, historically, the Kurile Islands.
 The entire population migrates and spends the non-breeding season principally in eastern Australia, where it is the commonest Gallinago snipe.
 It has been recorded on migration in Taiwan, the Philippines and New Guinea, and is a rare straggler to New Zealand.

 The snipe's breeding habitat in Asia includes alpine moorland, grasslands, rough pasture, young tree plantations and cultivated areas.
-Non-breeding habitat in Australia is shallow freshwater wetlands of various kinds, with bare mud or shallow water for feeding and nearby vegetation cover for shelter.
+Its non-breeding habitat in Australia is shallow freshwater wetlands of various kinds, with bare mud or shallow water for feeding, and nearby vegetation cover for shelter.